exercism/problem-specifications/crypto-square.md

 number of characters in the message.

 For example, a message 4 characters long should use a 2 x 2 square.
-A message that is 81 characters long would use a square that is 9 colums wide.
+A message that is 81 characters long would use a square that is 9 columns wide.

 A message between 5 and 8 characters long should use a rectangle 3